Mordovia: Politics

 The supreme law is the Constitution of the Republic of Mordovia.

 During the Parade of Sovereignties among other former Russian autonomous republics, Mordovia established a presidency in 1991.

 In that same year, Vasily Guslyannikov, a physicist by training, was elected in the general election.
 Guslyannikov had previously been a senior researcher at the Institute of Power Electronics and was the leader of the republican branch of the Democratic Russia political movement.

 In 1993, the Supreme Council of Mordovia abolished the post of president, on the basis of which Guslyannikov was removed from his post.
 Guslyannikov appealed the action of the supreme legislative body of the republic in the Russian Constitutional Court, but the Constitutional Court declared its conformity with the Constitution of Russia.

 The head of the government in the Republic of Mordovia is the Head of the Republic.
 The office is currently held by Artyom Zdunov, who was made acting head on 18 November 2020.
 His predecessor was Vladimir Volkov who held the office from 2012.

 The State Assembly is the legislature of the republic.

+The Republic of Mordovia has regional offices of the main political parties: United Russia, the Communist Party of the Russian Federation, the Liberal Democratic Party of Russia, A Just Russia, Yabloko, and Right Cause.
+In the republic's parliament - the State Assembly of the Republic of Mordovia - deputies from United Russia and the Communist Party are represented.
+However, other political forces can work publicly, for example, in the Public Chamber of Mordovia.

+Judiciary

+As a republic of Russia, Mordovia has its own supreme court, the Supreme Court of the Republic of Mordovia (Верховный Суд Республики Мордовия).
+Its current headquarters lie in the capital Saransk, on Leo Tolstoy Street, 21.

+After the judicial reform of Alexander II, the local judiciaries of the Russian Empire, including in what is now Mordovia, have been mostly operated by the justice of the community: they judged minor and civil cases.
+During the Soviet era, these would be replaced by the people's courts of different levels.
+During the period of korenizatsiia, much of the Russian-language judiciary in Mordovia was translated to the local language (in this instance the Mordvinic languages) by lawyer Timofey Vasilyev.